baverman/flask-app-template/README.md

 * Alembic migrations.

-* Configured PyTest with dbsession fixture to prepare tables for your unit tests.
+* Configured pytest with dbsession fixture to prepare tables for your unit tests.

 * Sentry integration.